 Sri Tripura Bhairavi is Swayambhu and believed to possess the resplendent Supreme Energy.
-This temple has two Shiva Lingas that are venerated by all.
 Tripureshwar Shiva Linga is consecrated within the temple premises along with another Linga that is venerated by all.

 Thousands of devotees throng this temple on the nine days of Navaratri, the eighth day of Karthik Purnima and Anant Chaturdashi.
 Locals say that offering prayers and worshipping Sri Tripura Bhairavi has helped them attain success in their endeavours, overcome mental anguish and grief and gain knowledge.